JerryWiltz/nP/README.md

 * Download nPort by clicking [here](https://raw.githubusercontent.com/JerryWiltz/nP/master/dist/nP.js)", then Save as... "nP.js" and put it in the "nPort" folder.
 * Create the file below and name it "index.html" and put it in the "nPort" folder.
 * Run "index.html".
 I recommend Chrome.
 You should see <b>Hello, nPort!</b> After that, you are ready to go.

+### Here below is an html page for "Hello, nPort!"

 ```html
 <!DOCTYPE html>